clustree/noahong/README.md

 The same payload can be associated with different keys.

+Notice that the non-pickable `lambda x: x` payload works because there is no serialization involved here.

 ### Length and inclusion

 `NoAho` trie objects also expose the number of keys with `len`: